redhat-developer/vscode-openshift-tools/README.md

 #### Extensions

 This extension depends on [Kubernetes extension from Microsoft](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools).
-OpenShift Connector extension is using Kubernetes extension public API to add OpenShift resources like Projects, Routes, Deployment Configs, Image Streams and Templates io Kubernetes Clusters View.
+OpenShift Connector extension is using Kubernetes extension public API to add OpenShift resources like Projects, Routes, Deployment Configs, Image Streams and Templates in Kubernetes Clusters View.
 OpenShift resources are visible only for OpenShift clusters.

 OpenShift Connector extension provides ```Use Project``` command to switch between OpenShift Projects in Kubernetes Clusters View.